Body image after birth

 Like many other stages in the perinatal journey, there’s great variation in how our bodies physically adjust to pregnancy.
-This is also true of the weeks, months and even years after giving birth.
+This is also true of postnatal body changes that happen weeks, months and even years after giving birth.

-Our bodies can take some time to adjust and recover after having a baby.
+Our postpartum bodies can take some time to adjust and recover after having a baby.
 It is important to give yourself time to allow this to happen and try not to place too much emphasis on it.

 Your body may feel turned inside out and no longer yours… it will be.

 Your priority in the early days and weeks is to look after yourself – and not put too much pressure or expectations on yourself and how you may look.

 Adjusting to parenthood often results in changes to your usual patterns of eating, sleeping and leisure time – as well as most other facets of life!
 You may find yourself eating more, due to there being less structure in your day.
 Others may turn to comfort-eating.
 For some, the stress and demands of parenthood can mean skipping meals as there’s less time to eat properly.
 Breastfeeding can also impact women differently, leading to weight loss in many women but not in others.

-As a result, while some people may remain similar in size and/or shape after having a baby, for others, it can lead to significant weight loss or weight gain.
+As a result, while some people may remain similar in size and/or shape after pregnancy and having a baby, for others, it can lead to significant weight loss or weight gain.
 These changes in our bodies and body image can impact greatly on our energy levels and self-esteem.

-There are, however, many things we can do to look after ourselves during and following pregnancy.
+There are, however, many things we can do to look after ourselves during and after pregnancy.
 In particular, this includes eating well and exercising – both of which are great for not only our energy levels and self-esteem, but also for the prevention and even treatment of mild postnatal depression.